 Good News from the Bishop - An Update.

 Father Scotty has given us an update from the Bishop.
-Bishop Waldo has announced that, beginning this Sunday(June 13, 2021), many of the remaining worship restrictions are to be lifted.
+Bishop Waldo has announced that many of the remaining worship restrictions are lifted.
 The Bishop did state that if there is an adverse impact from the COVID-19 variants, then worship restriction will be revisited.
 The changes to worship and parish life are as follows.
 Please carefully read this list.